TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### **8.** **Advanced Airdrop Creation**(At Advanced milestone)

-Project teams could make some more fine configurations on airdrop .
+Project teams could make some more fine configurations on airdrop.